 The Company collects initial franchise fees when franchise agreements are signed.
-The Company recognizes franchise fee revenue over the estimated life of the franchise, beginning with the opening of the franchise, which is when the Company has performed substantially all initial services required by the franchise agreement and the franchise benefits from the rights afforded by the franchise agreement.
-The Company had deferred franchise fee revenue of \$6.7 million and \$6.6 million at December 31, 2022 and December 25, 2021, respectively.
+The Company recognizes franchise fee revenue over the estimated life of the franchise, beginning with the opening of the franchise, which is when the Company has performed substantially all initial services required by the franchise agreement and the franchisee benefits from the rights afforded by the franchise agreement.
+The Company had deferred franchise fee revenue of \$7.1 million and \$6.7 million at December 30, 2023 and December 31, 2022, respectively.